 There’s a very good reason why brightly colored sticky notes are so popular: visual task reminders work.
-And when you have specific goals to accomplish – and jobs you need to manage and organize – visual tools:
+And when you have specific goals to accomplish – and jobs you need to manage and organize–visual tools can:

-- make it easy to see where you’ve been and where you’re going, and
+- Make it easy to see where you’ve been and where you’re going.

 Now that you have a firm grasp on how to manage tasks for better performance at work, how do you bring these basic components together?

 It’s not uncommon in our attempts to stay organized to introduce so many scheduling, time management, data, and communication aids into our work environment that they compete with each other for our limited attention.

 Having determined that the best way to stay organized at work is with a personal or team task management plan, it should also be clear that the best way to create and implement that plan is with the help of one centralized system.

 When you take advantage of a mind mapping platform like MindManager®, for example, you can consolidate all your planning components in one place.
 Built-in map templates make it easy to visually break goals into tasks, organize tasks into timelines, and keep an eye on the status of each action step—all in one fluid interface.